rrajvardhan/bunkr/README.md

 **Host Mode:**
 - Upload and encrypt files via a terminal UI
-- Get a shareable LAN URL + QR code
+- Get a shareable LAN URL.
 - Files exist only while the server runs

 **Client Mode:**